Christmas in Switzerland

 On Swiss dinner plates appears whatever is fancied by each family and that also varies from region to region.
 And since most of us work on December 24 until around 4pm, Christmas dinner is often a quick affair, at least in our house.
 We serve cold cuts and cheese with crispy bread and a variety of salads, followed by a sumptuous dessert as well as Christmas cookies and tea.
 And the chocolate tree decoration disappears slowly.

-Favourites throughout Switzerland are cheese fondue, raclette and fondue chinois - thinly sliced meet dipped into hot bouillon and eaten with a variety of sauces.
+Favourites throughout Switzerland are cheese fondue, raclette and fondue chinois - thinly sliced meet dipped into hot bouillon and eaten with a variety of dips.
 Or maybe something that can be prepared ahead of time, for example a "Rollschinkli", boiled ham or "Schüfeli" (shoulder of pork) served with potato gratin; "Pastetli", puff pastry shells stuffed with veal, mushrooms and a creamy sauce.
 The French speaking population favours chicken dishes, kardy and backed endives (chicorée Neuchâteloise).
 Southern Switzerland prefers pasta dishes and Christmas is not complete without panettone - a rich, sweet bread made with eggs, dried fruits and a lot of butter.

 As far as I am aware, there's only one dish that comes closest to a traditional Christmas dish: Geneva's "Gratin de Cardons".
 It's made of a winter vegetable that is only grown in Geneva and quite often served on Christmas.
 Lovingly called "Kardy", the tough artichoke type vegetable is time consuming to prepare but the result is delicious.
 It's first boiled in water, then backed in the oven with a béchamel sauce and topped with Gruyère cheese and then served with goose or turkey.